Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: The Model

-The model is completed with prior specification for the other parameters, namely, $P_0$ of the HDP, the capture efficiencies $\beta_{c,d}$ and additional hyperpriors (e.g. for $\alpha, \alpha_0$).
-The base measure $P_0$ of the HDP determines the prior for the atoms $\btheta_j^*$ which characterize the different cell subtypes.
+\paragraph{The base measure $P_0$} The prior for the atoms $\btheta_j^*$, which characterize the different cell subtypes, is determined by the base measure $P_0$ of the HDP.
 One main difference with other proposals in literature (e.g. \cite{wu2019nonparametric}) is that our model allows both the mean expression and dispersion to be cell subtype-specific, i.e. the atoms are $\btheta_j^*= (\bmu_j^*,\bphi_j^*)$.
-The motivations for this are two-fold; it allows 1) more general patterns to characterize differences between cell subpopulations and 2) inclusion of prior dependence between expression levels and dispersions to account for the mean-variance relationship.
+The motivation for this is two-fold; it allows 1) more general patterns to characterize differences between cell subpopulations and 2) inclusion of prior dependence between expression levels and dispersions to account for the mean-variance relationship.
 Recent studies have demonstrated the utility of exploring more general patterns, beyond focusing solely on differential expression \citep{korthauer2016}.
 For example, \cite{basics} and \cite{basics2} develop tools to assess differential variability, which has led to novel biological insights \citep{martinez2017aging}.
 Moreover, a strong relationship is typically observed between mean expression and variability \citep{brennecke2013accounting}, suggesting that marker genes which are differentially expressed across subpopulations tend also to be differentially dispersed.
-Also, including prior dependence between expression levels and dispersions has shown to be important for sparse data and/or small sample sizes \citep{basics3}; for our motivating dataset, we show that gene counts are truly sparse (Web Appendix C).
-Based on preliminary analysis of our motivating dataset (Web Appendix C), a parametric linear dependence appears sensible (in contrast to the nonlinear dependence in \citet{basics3}).
+Also, including prior dependence between expression levels and dispersions has shown to be important for sparse data and/or small sample sizes \citep{basics3}; for our motivating dataset, we show that gene counts are truly sparse (Web Appendix \ref{web_appendix_PAX6}).
+Based on preliminary analysis of our motivating dataset (Web Appendix \ref{web_appendix_PAX6}), a parametric linear dependence appears sensible (in contrast to the nonlinear dependence in \citet{basics3}).
 Thus, the base measure is assumed to have the form: